openshift/enhancements/enhancements/installer/nutanix-ahv-ipi.md

 - It will be assumed the customer utilizes a subnet configured with Nutanix IPAM or will provide a properly configured DHCP server that is available on the configured L2 network.

 - Nutanix does not provide networking services like DNS or load balancing.
 With this in mind, we require the ability to automate DNS and load balancing services internal to the cluster.
-The a solution similar to the baremetal-networking enhancement can be utilized.
+A solution similar to the baremetal-networking enhancement can be utilized.

 ### Risks and Mitigations